skywind3000/atom-shell-commands/README.md

 - Customize shell command to invoke compiler or other tools with active document/project.
 - Customize arguments, working directory and system environment of the command.
 - Automatic create atom command for each shell command.
-- User Keymap config can make shortcut to each shell command.
+- Keymap config allow you to make shortcut to each command.
 - Shell output (stdout/stderr) can be captured in the bottom panel.
-- Click the filename in the output bottom panel will open it.
+- To speedup edit-compile-edit cycle, click the filename in the output panel will open it.
 - Regular expression to match filename and line number in the error output.
 - All platform supported, well tested in Windows/Ubuntu/Mac OS X.
 - Fast and lightweight, loading time is less than 2 milliseconds (TimeCop).